SebastianoBacca/Coastal-Wetlands-Economic-Valuation/README.md

 # Coastal Wetlands Ecosystem Services Valuation

-This GitHub repository contains the code and resources used for the global valuation of coastal wetlands, focusing on the economic benefits provided by these ecosystems, particularly through avoided damages for coastal protection services.
+This repository contains the code and resources used for the global valuation of coastal wetlands, focusing on the economic benefits provided by these ecosystems, particularly through avoided damages for coastal protection services.
 We employ two primary methods to estimate the value of coastal wetland ecosystem services:

 1. **Avoided damages using DIVA**: The Dynamic Interactive Vulnerability Assessment (DIVA) model [^1] is used to quantify the avoided damages associated with the loss of coastal protection services provided by wetlands.
 By estimating the economic value lost when coastal wetlands are reduced, we can assess the impact on global welfare and specific countries' economies.
 [^1]: DIVA model web page https://globalclimateforum.org/portfolio-item/diva-model/